Knowledge Management (KM) - Collecting, Leveraging, and Distributing both Explicit and Tacit Knowledge Throughout Your Organization

 On the other hand, explicit knowledge is more easily transmitted as it is characteristically codified.
 As such, explicit knowledge is more easily processed and shared with others.
 Knowledge conversion initiates at the individual level as a “justified true belief” and is expanded through social interactions to include a diversity of perspectives that ultimately represent shared knowledge at the organizational level.13

-Nonaka's theory13, the process of knowledge conversion proceeds through four different modes:
+According to the Nonaka's theory13, the process of knowledge conversion proceeds through four different modes:

 Socialization (the conversion of tacit knowledge to tacit knowledge);